tmds/Tmds.DBus/README.md

 ```

 If we look at the `INetworkManager` interface in `NetworkManager.DBus.cs`, we see it has a `GetDevicesAsync` method.

 ```C#
 Task<ObjectPath[]> GetDevicesAsync();
 ```

 This method is returning an `ObjectPath[]`.
 Thes paths refer to other objects of the D-Bus service.
 We can use these
-paths and use them with `CreateProxy`.
+paths with `CreateProxy`.
 Instead, we'll update the method to reflect it is returning `IDevice` objects.

 ```C#
 Task<IDevice[]> GetDevicesAsync();
 ```

 We can now add the code to iterate over the devices and add a signal handler for the state change:

 ```C#
 foreach (var device in await networkManager.GetDevicesAsync()) {